Isabela oriole

 The Isabela oriole (Oriolus isabellae) is a species of the oriole family endemic to Luzon in the Philippines.
-The bird was presumed to be extinct for many years until its rediscovery in December 1993 near Diffun, Quirino, and in Mansarong in September 1994.
+It is an oriole identified by its yellowish green plumage and a very large gray bill.
+This species was presumed to be extinct for many years until its rediscovery in December 1993 near Diffun, Quirino, and in Mansarong in September 1994.
 Additional sightings were made in San Mariano, Isabela. and Baggao, Cagayan Valley It It is found in moist lowland forest up to 440 masl.
+It is critically endangered with estimates of just 50 to 250 mature individuals remaining.
 It is threatened by habitat loss and hunting.

-Taxonomy and systematics
+Description and taxonomy

+It is described on EBird as "A medium-sized bird of lowland forest, including secondary habitats and bamboo in northern Luzon.
+Yellow underparts blend into olive upperparts.
+Bill fairly long and silver.
+Forages for fruit and insects, sometimes in mixed-species flocks.
+Similar to White-lored Oriole, but slightly larger, with a silver rather than red bill and no white spot in front of the eye.
+Song consists of a medium-pitched, upslurred whistle, "hoowit!"
+This species is monotypic.

 The Isabela oriole is commonly confused with the much more common white-lored orioles and black-naped orioles.
 It is differentiated by its extremely large bill grey bill, uniform olive-yellow plumage and lack of white on its lores.

 The Isabela oriole is most closely related to the white-lored oriole.
 Both species are closely related to the paraphyletic Philippine oriole.
 The Isabela oriole is sometimes considered to form a superspecies with the dark-throated oriole and the Philippine oriole.
 Alternate names for the Isabela oriole include the green-lored oriole and olive-lored oriole.

+Ecology and behavior

+Feeds mostly on fruit but also insects such as larvae and caterpillars.
+Typically seen alone, in pairs or small groups in the middle storey to the canopy.
+It is seen in mixed flocks with other birds such as bar-bellied cuckooshrikes, black-and-white trillers, blackish cuckooshrikes and other forest birds.

+Breeding believed to occur during April to June.
+In 2022, the first record and photographs of a juvenile were released.

 Distribution and habitat

 The Isabela oriole is now confined to the lowland forests in the Northern Sierra Madre mountain range in Luzon.
 It is frequently seen in the canopy and middle storeys of forests and also forest edge or patches up to 440 masl.
-It is seen in mixed flocks with other birds such as bar-bellied cuckooshrikes, black-and-white trillers, blackish cuckooshrikes and other forest birds.

 It has not been recorded in Bataan province since 1947 despite an intensive search done in 2014.